Roeiazran/Procedural-programming/Bank/README.md

    This feature includes a special mechanism that assures that transfers made only if all of them are valid transfers.

 8. View an account.
-   * Option to view the account owner details including the past transactions made on the account.
+   * Prints the account owner details includes the past transactions made on the account.

-The programm use's the concept of structures in C, linked list and memory allocations (the programm has zero leaks)
+---

 Running demonstration: